This simple carrot bundt cake is a perfect combination of tender carrot cake and rich cream cheese filling that swirls together while baking.

 • For the cake batter, in a medium bowl, whisk together the flour, baking powder, baking soda, nutmeg, cinnamon and salt.
 Set aside.

-• Add the dry ingredients, carrots and pecans, and mix gently by hand until combined and no streaks of flour remain.
-Set aside for a few minutes while preparing the cream cheese filling.
+• Add the dry ingredients, carrots and pecans (if using), and mix gently by hand until combined and no dry streaks remain.
+Set aside.

-• Pour half of the batter evenly into the prepared pan.
-Spoon the cream cheese mixture in dollops evenly across the top.
+• Pour half of the carrot cake batter evenly into the prepared pan.
+Spoon the cream cheese mixture evenly across the top.
 Finish with the remaining carrot cake batter.
-It’s ok if you can see the cream cheese layer peeking through – the carrot cake may not cover it all the way.
+It's ok if you can see the cream cheese layer peeking through – the carrot cake may not cover it all the way.

 • Bake the cake for 45-60 minutes until the top lightly springs back to the touch and a toothpick inserted in the cake comes out clean.

-• Remove fron the oven and let sit for 5-10 minutes before turning out onto a serving plate to cool completely.
+• Remove from the oven and let sit for 5-10 minutes before turning out onto a serving plate to cool completely.

-• For the frosting, whip together the cream cheese, butter, and vanilla until smooth and well-combined (again, I use my blender for this but you can use an electric mixer).
+• For the frosting, in a medium bowl with an electric handheld mixer (or in the bowl of a stand mixer fitted with the paddle attachment), whip together the cream cheese, butter, and vanilla until smooth and well-combined.
 Add the heavy cream, sour cream and powdered sugar and mix until light and fluffy.

-• Once the cake is completely cooled, spread the frosting over the top curve of the bundt cake.
-If you want to cover the cake entirely, you can double the frosting.
+• Once the cake has cooled completely, spread the frosting over the top of the bundt cake.
+If desired, sprinkle toasted, chopped pecans over the top of the frosting.

 Notes